-The Site and all data, text, designs, pages, print screens, images, artwork, photographs, audio and video clips, and HTML code, source code, or software that reside or are viewable or otherwise discoverable on the Site, and all tickets obtained from the Site, (collectively, the "Content") are owned by us or our licensors.
+1 HTML code, source code, or software that reside or are viewable or otherwise discoverable on the Site, and all 2 obtained from the Site, (collectively, tickets "Content") are owned by us or our licensors.
 We own a copyright and, in many instances, patents and other intellectual property in the Site and Content.
-We may change the Content and features of the Site at any time.

-We grant you a limited, conditional, no-cost, non-exclusive, non-transferable, non-sub-licensable license to view this Site and its Content to purchase tickets as permitted by these Terms for non-commercial purposes

-1 only if, as a condition precedent, you agree that you will 2 not: 3 Modify, adapt, sub-license, translate, sell, reverse engineer, decompile or disassemble any portion of the Site of the second seco 4 the Site or otherwise attempt to derive any source code or underlying ideas or algorithms of any part of the Content; 5 Use any robot, spider, offline reader, site 6 search/retrieval application or other manual or automatic device, tool, or process to retrieve, index 7 data mine or in any way reproduce or circumvent the navigational structure or presentation of the 8 Content or the Site, including with respect to any CAPTCHA displayed on the Site; 9 Use any automated software or computer system to search for, reserve, buy or otherwise obtain tickets discount, and the control of the c 10 discount codes (including Ticketmaster ticket cash TM ), promotional codes 11 vouchers, gift cards or any other items available on the Site, including sending information from your computer to another computer where such software 12 or system is active; 13 Take any action that imposes or may impose (in our sole discretion) an unreasonable or 14 disproportionately large load on our infrastructure; • Access, reload or refresh transactional event or 15 ticketing pages, or make any other request to transactional servers, more than once during any 16 three-second interval; Request more than 1,000 pages of the Site in any 24 hour period, whether along or with a group of 17 24-hour period, whether alone or with a group of individuals; 18 Make more than 800 reserve requests on the Site in any 24-hour period, whether alone or with a group of individuals: 19 of individuals; Reproduce, modify, display, publicly perform distribute or create derivative works of the Site of 20 the Content; 21 Reproduce or scan tickets in a format or medium different from that provided by the Site; 22 Decode, decrypt, modify, or reverse engineer any tickets or underlying algorithms or barcodes used 23 on or in production of tickets or the Site; • Use the Site or the Content in an attempt to, or in 24 conjunction with, any device, program or service designed to circumvent any technological measure 25 that effectively controls access to, or the rights in the Site and/or Content in any way including 26 without limitation, by manual or automatic device or process, for any purpose.
-27 31.
-That section of the TOU further states as follows:
+We may 3 4 change the Content and features of the Site at any time.
+We grant you a limited, conditional, no-cost, non-5 exclusive, non-transferable, non-sub-licensable license to view this Site and its Content to purchase tickets as 6 permitted by these Terms for non-commercial purposes only if, as a condition precedent, you agree that you will 7 8 Modify, adapt, sub-license, translate, sell, reverse engineer, decompile or disassemble any portion of 9 the Site or otherwise attempt to derive any source code or underlying ideas or algorithms of any part 10 of the Content; Use any robot, spider, offline reader, site search/retrieval application or other manual or 11 automatic device, tool, or process to retrieve, index, 12 data mine or in any way reproduce or circumvent the navigational structure or presentation of the 13 Content or the Site, including with respect to any CAPTCHA displayed on the Site. . . .; 14 Use any automated software or computer system to search for, reserve, buy or otherwise obtain tickets, 15 discount codes (including Ticketmaster ticket cashTM and tm ticket cashTM), promotional codes, 16 vouchers, gift cards or any other items available on the Site, including sending information from your 17 computer to another computer where such software or system is active; 18 Take any action that imposes or may impose (in our unreasonable discretion) an 19 disproportionately large load on our infrastructure; Access, reload or refresh transactional event or 20 ticketing pages, or make any other request to transactional servers, more than once during any 21 three-second interval; Request more than 1,000 pages of the Site in any 22 24-hour period, whether alone or with a group of individuals: 23 Make more than 800 reserve requests on the Site in any 24-hour period, whether alone or with a group 24 of individuals; Reproduce, modify, display, publicly perform, 25 distribute or create derivative works of the Site or the Content; 26 Reproduce or scan tickets in a format or medium different from that provided by the Site; 27

+Decode, decrypt, modify, or reverse engineer any tickets or underlying algorithms or barcodes used on or in production of tickets or the Site;

+• Use the Site or the Content in an attempt to, or in conjunction with, any device, program or service designed to circumvent any technological measure that effectively controls access to, or the rights in, the Site and/or Content in any way including, without limitation, by manual or automatic device or process, for any purpose.

+31. That section of the TOU further states as follows: